PythonSI/PSI/.github/TECHNICAL_DETAILS.md

         return final_interval
 ```
-the first if statement, is used when a computation is repeated, we can briefly say, if the ```z``` input is inside the interval calculated previously, we can return the interval without calculating it again.
-The next step, is calculating the interval by solving a set of linear inequalities, we intersect this interval with its input node interval.
-Lastly, we update the data into its output node by using the method ```parametrize```, update our cached interval and output data and then return the final interval.
+The first `if` statement handles repeated computations: if the input `z` lies within a previously calculated interval, the method simply returns that interval without recalculating.
+If not, the interval is computed by solving a system of linear inequalities, then intersected with the intervals from its input nodes.
+Finally, the output data is updated in its corresponding node using the `parametrize` method, the cached interval and output data are refreshed, and the final interval is returned.
-- The same idea is applied to previous data nodes and the ```OTDomainAdaptation```.
+- The same approach applies to earlier data nodes and to `OTDomainAdaptation`.

 ## How to add a method